 This requires a bit of time to prepare the scrabble letters but they can be used with all ages and levels so it may well be a good investment of your time.

 Prepare a set for each group of four or five students.
 It's a good idea to copy the letters onto different coloured card for each set.
-If students are working close to each other it makes it easy to separate them at the end and for tasks when you need more letters you can mix two sets together.
+If students are working close to each other it makes it easy to separate them at the end, and for tasks when you need more letters you can mix two sets together.

 - Spelling tests

-Divide the class into teams and give each team a set of scrabble letters.
-Get them to spread out the letters on the table so they’re all facing up.
-Then give clues for words you want to test them on, and the teams race to spell out the word with their letters.
-For example, if you say 'the day before Wednesday', students ‘write’ TUESDAY on the table by selecting the scrabble letters.
-‘What's this in English?’ – point to things in the classroom, draw on the board etc. Once students get the idea, ask one of them to lead the game and give the clues instead of you.
+Give clues for words you want to test them on, and the teams race to spell out the word with their letters.
+For example, if you say 'the day before Wednesday', students spell out Tuesday.
+Or, ask 'What's this in English?' and point to something in the classroom or draw it on the board.
+Once students get the idea, ask one of them to lead the game and give the clues instead of you.

-In groups students use a set of letters to see how many different words they can make in two minutes.
+Each group uses a set of letters to see how many different words they can make in two minutes.
 There can be two winning groups, the one with the most words and the one with the longest word.

 Until you see students in action with the scrabble letters you may think there's little point in going to the trouble of making the sets of letters.
 However, energetic young learners who are constantly fiddling find the sets of letters fascinating.
 A game of scrabble letters, which is effectively a spelling test, can last for ages and students are always reluctant to stop playing.
 The more you use the letters, the more uses you'll find for them.